Updated: Jun 19

 Walking meditation is popular form of meditation where a walk becomes the focus for our attention.

 There are many forms of walking meditation available.
 In a traditional Zen version, participants walk clockwise with a closed fist out in front of them clasped by their other hand.
 Theravada Buddhists walk back and forth.
 The idea being that the repetition means little attention needs to be paid to where they are putting their feet encouraging mindfulness.
-Thich Nhat Hanh a Vietnamese Monk has developed a walking meditation that includes a meditative chant:

-This week, consider taking time for a mindfulness movement exercise.
+Consider taking time for a mindfulness movement exercise.

 Several mindful movement activities have been described above.
 Try them and find one that suits you.